-The average overshoot for bycatch stocks was higher for EU only than for EU/UK shared TACs (reaching a maximum of 128% for 2017) throughout most of the time series.
+The average overshoot for bycatch stocks was higher for EU only than for EU/UK shared TACs (reaching a maximum of 128% for 2017) throughout most of the time series (see Figure 14 b and c).
+Notably, the average overshoot even turned into an average undershoot for EU/UK shared stocks from 2020 onwards (see Figure 14 c),172 whereas this was the case for the first time only in 2024 for EU only stocks (see Figure 14 b).
+However, as mentioned, this does not factor in stocks with zero-catch advice and therefore should be treated with caution.
 Meanwhile, the figures for target stocks were relatively similar for EU only and EU/UK stocks (albeit usually a bit higher for EU/UK shared stocks), also following an overall declining trend throughout the time series, albeit to a lesser extent than for bycatch stocks.
-There has been a (decreasing) average TAC undershoot for EU/UK shared stocks since 2020, but again this does not factor in stocks subject to zero-catch advice and should therefore be treated with caution.